Wisdom Tooth Extractions in West Houston, TX

 Why Choose Roman Dental?

-Dr. Roman Kotlarek is known for his excellent communication.
-He listens closely to patients' concerns and thoroughly answers their questions.
-He also discusses all treatment options and makes tailored recommendations to meet immediate needs.
+Dr. Roman Kotlarek is all about clear communication.
+He listens closely to patients' concerns and thoroughly answers questions.
+He also discusses treatment options and makes tailored recommendations to meet immediate needs.

-Dr. Kotlarek's expertise is backed by memberships in prestigious organizations, including the American Society of Dental Aesthetics, the Texas Dental Association, and the International Congress of Oral Implantologists, reflecting his commitment to high-quality dental care.
+Dr. Kotlarek's expertise is backed by memberships in prestigious organizations, including the American Society of Dental Anesthesiology, the American Society of Dental Aesthetics, the American Dental Association, the Texas Dental Association, the International Congress of Oral Implantologists, reflecting his commitment to continuing education and high-quality dental care.

 Contact Us Today